-Book Title Number Updated Upgrading a Cray XT System with Cray Linux Environment (CLE) 3.1 to a Cray XE System with CLE 3.1 S-0020-3102 New Migrating a Cray XT System with Cray Linux Environment (CLE) 2.2 to a Cray XE System with CLE 3.1 S-0035-3102 New Migrating to Cray Linux Environment (CLE) 3.1 Software for Cray XT Systems S-2489-3102 New
+Book Title Number Updated Upgrading a Cray XT System with Cray Linux Environment (CLE) 3.1 to a Cray XE System with CLE 3.1 S-0020-3103 New Migrating a Cray XT System with Cray Linux Environment (CLE) 2.2 to a Cray XE System with CLE 3.1 S-0035-3103 New Migrating to Cray Linux Environment (CLE) 3.1 Software for Cray XT Systems S-2489-3103 New

-3.1.1 CLE Migration Publications
+3.1.1 CLE Installation and Migration Publications

-The following publications provide procedures for CLE 3.1 upgrade or migration scenarios.
+The following publications provide procedures for installing CLE 3.1 software, including new publications for upgrade and migration scenarios.

-- If you have a new system, follow Installing and Configuring Cray Linux Environment (CLE) Software (S-2444) to perform an initial installation of the CLE software. - If you have a system that is already running CLE 3.1, follow Installing and Configuring Cray Linux Environment (CLE) Software (S-2444) to install a new CLE 3.1 update release. - If you have a Cray XT6 system running CLE 3.0, follow Installing and Configuring Cray Linux Environment (CLE) Software (S-2444) to upgrade to CLE 3.1. - If you have a Cray XT5 or Cray XT6 system running CLE 3.1 and your system is being hardware upgraded to a Cray XE system, follow Upgrading a Cray XT System with Cray Linux Environment (CLE) 3.1 to a Cray XE System with CLE 3.1 (S-0020). - (Deferred Implementation) If you have a Cray XT4 or Cray XT5 system running CLE 2.2, follow Migrating to Cray Linux Environment (CLE) 3.1 Software for Cray XT Systems (S-2489) to install CLE 3.1 for SeaStar systems. - If you have a Cray XT5 system running CLE 2.2 and your system is being hardware upgraded to a Cray XE6 or Cray XE5 system, follow Migrating a Cray XT System with Cray Linux Environment (CLE) 2.2 to a Cray XE System with CLE 3.1 (S-0035) and specific sections in Installing and Configuring Cray Linux Environment (CLE) Software (S-2444) as directed.
+- If you have a new system, follow Installing and Configuring Cray Linux Environment (CLE) Software (S-2444) to perform an initial installation of the CLE software. - If you have a system that is already running CLE 3.1, follow Installing and Configuring Cray Linux Environment (CLE) Software (S-2444) to install a new CLE 3.1 update release. - If you have a Cray XT6 system running CLE 3.0, follow Installing and Configuring Cray Linux Environment (CLE) Software (S-2444) to upgrade to CLE 3.1. - If you have a Cray XT5, Cray XT5m, or Cray XT4 system running CLE 2.2, follow Migrating to Cray Linux Environment (CLE) 3.1 Software for Cray XT Systems (S-2489) to install CLE 3.1 for SeaStar systems. - If you have a Cray XT6, Cray XT6m, Cray XT5, or Cray XT5m system running CLE 3.1 and your system is being hardware upgraded to a Cray XE system, follow Upgrading a Cray XT System with Cray Linux Environment (CLE) 3.1 to a Cray XE System with CLE 3.1 (S-0020) to move to CLE 3.1 for Gemini systems. - If you have a Cray XT5 or Cray XT5m system running CLE 2.2 and your system is being hardware upgraded to a Cray XE system, follow Migrating a Cray XT System with Cray Linux Environment (CLE) 2.2 to a Cray XE System with CLE 3.1 (S-0035) and specific sections in Installing and Configuring Cray Linux Environment (CLE) Software (S-2444) as directed.